mehdihadeli/awesome-software-architecture/README.md

 > Curated list of awesome articles and resources to learn and practice software architecture, patterns and principles. this repository will be updated continuously, keep yourself up to date .

-Hi!
-My name is [Mehdi Hadeli](https://github.com/mehdihadeli).
-I created this repository to share a set of links that I found valuable and inspiring.
-I hope that you'll like it!
+I created this repository to share a set of links that I found valuable and inspiring and I share them with others for improving our knowledge together ✌️.

+Also thanks a lot, the links authors for their valuable content 🙏

 **🚀 This awesome list is available in this link:**
 **[https://awesome-architecture.com](https://awesome-architecture.com/)**